 Final Thoughts on How to Resolve Conflict in a Relationship

-Dialogue is the most effective way of resolving the conflict.
+Dialogue is the most effective way of resolving conflict in a relationship.
 Whenever you’re in conflict and your relationship is at stake, one factor can make the difference.
 You can either deepen it or mend it.

 Show appreciation to your significant other regularly.
 Don’t be afraid to say sorry.
 Talk to your partner and avoid misunderstanding and inconvenient situations.